 The Master’s programme in Mathematical Statistics provides a broad spectrum of tools and methods for handling random phenomena occurring in scientific as well as industrial contexts.
-Within the programme you can specialise in many different areas for different purposes.
-You study at least 45 credits in mathematical statistics at Master’s level, and write a Master’s thesis of 30 credits.
-You can chooseto take the remaining (at most) 45 credits in e.g. mathematics or numerical analysis.
-You can also choose courses in other subjects such as computer scienceor, if you are aiming for a career in a specific applied field, courses in that field.
+Within the programme, you can specialise in many different areas for different purposes.
+You study at least 45 credits in mathematical statistics at Master’s level and write a Master’s thesis of 30 credits.
+You can chooseto take the remaining (at most45)credits in e.g. mathematics or numerical analysis.
+You can also choose courses in other subjects, such as computer scienceor, if you are aiming for a career in a specific applied field, courses in that field.
 Examples include courses in economics, molecular biology and bioinformatics.
-If you intend to proceed to a PhD you should take courses with a high degree of theory content, while if you are aiming for a career outside academia you should take courses that cover a wide range of statistical models and methods.
+If you intend to proceed to a PhD, you should take courses with a high degree of theory content, while if you are aiming for a career outside academia, you should take courses that cover a wide range of statistical models and methods.

-With a Master of Science in Mathematical Statistics you have great opportunities to form an exciting career in, for example, the pharmaceutical industry, biotechnology companies or the banking and finance sector.
-Statistical methods are also of great importance for logistics, quality assurance and development in industry, and organisations within the public sector.
+With a Master of Science in Mathematical Statistics, you have great opportunities to form an exciting career in, for example, the pharmaceutical industry, biotechnology companies or the banking and finance sector.
+Statistical methods are also of great importance for logistics, quality assurance and development in industry and organisations within the public sector.

-Read more about this programme at www.lunduniversity.lu.se/Mathematical-Statistics
+Read more about this programme at www.lunduniversity.lu.se/mathematical-statistics

 Why Lund University?

-Founded in 1666, Lund University is one of northern Europe’s oldest, broadest and finest universities.
-Ranked among the world's top 100 universities in the QS Rankings 2017/2018, the University is the #1 choice for international students coming to Sweden – one of the world's most innovative, creative and democratic countries.
+Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
+The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

-If you want a truly global classroom experience where you can start your international network, Lund University is a great option to consider.
+If you would like to start building your international network in a global classroom setting, Lund University is a great option.
 Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
-Group work and informal teacher-student relationships facilitate an in-depth level of learning.
+Group work and informal teacher-student relationships facilitate in-depth learning.

-The University is located in Lund – a charming and compact university city in southern Sweden, only 35 minutes from Copenhagen.
-The city is famous for its vibrant student life and is home to many world-leading research facilities and international companies.
+The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
+The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.

-Learn more at www.lunduniversity.lu.se
+Learn more about Lund University at www.lunduniversity.lu.se

 This school offers programs in: